gissilali/turbo-carnival/README.md

 I use localStorage and sessionStorage to track the online status of users.
 All online users are stored in the `localStorage` and on tab closure, they are removed from `localStorage`.
 `sessionStorage` is used to track the current user.

+## Live demo

+You can find the live demo Here at [https://oblong-turnip-frontend.fly.dev/](https://oblong-turnip-frontend.fly.dev/).